Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Examples
 <br>
 <pre class="cblock">
-M18
-M18 X E0
+M18        ; Disable all axis and extruder motors
+M18 X E0:2 ; Disable X, extruder 0 and extruder 2 motors.
 </pre>

+### Notes

+* Stops the idle hold on all axis and extruder, effectively disabling the specified motor, or all motors.
 Disables motors and allows axes to move 'freely.'
-When used without parameters, all axis and extruder motors are disabled.
-Motors can be disabled selectively.
-For example, M18 X E0:2 will disable the X, extruder 0 and extruder 2 motors.
-See also M84.
+* When used without parameters, all axis and extruder motors are disabled.
+* Individual motors can be disabled with the X, Y, Z etc axis switches.
+* Be aware that by disabling idle hold during printing, you will get quality issues.

 ## M20: List SD card